LukasHromadnik/FEL-UI-SZZ/PAL/10-search_trees.md

 ### Index access

 Supplement each forward pointer with its "length" = 1 + number of the list elements it skips.
 A $k$-th list element can be accessed in expected $\mathcal{O}(\log n)$ time.
-We need to update the "length" after each Insert or Delete operation.
+We need to update the "length" after each \texttt{Insert} or \texttt{Delete} operation.

 ## B-tree

 \input{assets/b-tree.tikz}

-All lengths of paths from the root to the leaves are equal.
+ALl paths from the root to the leaves have the same length.
 B-tree is perfectly balanced.

 Nodes have lower and upper bounds on the number of keys they can contain.
-We express these bounds in terems of fixed integer $t \geq 2$ called the **minimum degree** of the B-tree.
+We express these bounds in terms of fixed integer $t \geq 2$ called the **minimum degree** of the B-tree.

-* Every node ither than the root must have at least $t - 1$ keys.
+* Every node other than the root must have at least $t - 1$ keys.
 Every internal node other than the root thus has at least $t$ children.
 If the tree is non-empty, the root must have at least one key.
 * Every node may contain at most $2t - 1$ keys.
-There fore an internal node may have at most $2t$ children.
+Therefore an internal node may have at most $2t$ children.

 ### Update strategies